nevalang/website/content/docs/style-guide/index.md

 ## Formatting

+- **Comments**: Comments must be avoided in general.
+Strive to easy to understand API with your naming.
+However, when annavoidable, they must start with lowercase and end without a dot.
+Keep comments short and simple.
 - **Tabs Over Spaces**: Tabs are preferred for their flexibility in displaying indentation and for being more data-efficient.
 - **Line Length**: Keep lines under 80 characters to enhance readability, accommodate split-screen setups, and avoid horizontal scrolling, especially for those who prefer large text for eye care.
 - **Entity Blocks**: Group similar entities (like types or components) within `{}` blocks for clarity, but use discretion for cases where separate contexts are needed.